Todd McFarlane: Legal issues

 McFarlane lost judgments in two lawsuits in the 2000s.
 The first was a 2002 suit in which McFarlane contested with writer Neil Gaiman over the rights to some supporting Spawn characters created by Gaiman in issue No. 9 of the Spawn series and over payment for later works featuring those characters.
-In 1997, the two signed a deal in which Gaiman would give his share of characters Angela, Medieval Spawn and Cogliostro to McFarlane in exchange for McFarlane's share of British superhero Marvelman (in reality, what McFarlane actually owned were two trademarks for Miracleman logos, not the character, which would become clear only after the lawsuit concluded).
+In 1997, the two signed a deal in which Gaiman would give his share of characters Angela, Medieval Spawn and Cogliostro to McFarlane in exchange for McFarlane's share of British superhero Marvelman (in reality, what McFarlane owned were two trademarks for Miracleman logos, not the character, which would become clear only after the lawsuit concluded).
 This deal was broken by McFarlane, which motivated Gaiman to start the lawsuit.
 The jury was unanimous in favor of Gaiman.
 The two were involved in a lengthy dispute over ownership of Miracleman, but no lawsuit has been filed in that dispute.
 In 2009, Marvel Comics resolved the matter by purchasing the property.
 The creators settled their dispute over the Spawn characters in January 2012.
-The exact terms of the settlement were not disclosed, though Gaiman apparently retained ownership of Angela, as she became a character in the Marvel Universe when Gaiman began doing work for Marvel in 2013.
-BleedingCool later confirmed that Marvel Comics had completely bought the rights to Angela from Gaiman.
+The exact terms of the settlement were not disclosed, though Gaiman retained ownership of Angela, as she became a character in the Marvel Universe when Gaiman began doing work for Marvel in 2013.
+Bleeding Cool later confirmed that Marvel Comics had completely bought the rights to Angela from Gaiman.

 Another suit in which McFarlane became embroiled was a December 2004 suit in which hockey player Tony Twist sued McFarlane because he named a mobster character in Spawn after Twist.
-The lawsuit was settled out of court for $5 million.
+After a jury initially found McFarlane liable for $24.5 million in damages (reduced to $15 million on appeal), the lawsuit was later settled out of court for $5 million.

 In 2012, McFarlane sued his former friend and employee, Al Simmons, from whom the name of Spawn's alter ego was derived.
 According to a lawsuit lodged in Arizona federal court, the real Al Simmons published a book called The Art of Being Spawn, in which Simmons purportedly suggests that his own life was the inspiration for the Spawn character.
 McFarlane's position was that Simmons violated the terms of his employment pact and breached his duty of loyalty.Gardner, Eriq (October 1, 2012).
 "Todd McFarlane Sues Ex-Employee Claiming to Be Inspiration of 'Spawn' Character".
 The Hollywood Reporter.
 Retrieved January 17, 2018.
-The lawsuit was settled in December 2012 when McFarlane came to an agreement with Simmons.
+The lawsuit was settled in December 2012 when McFarlane agreed with Simmons.
 The terms of any settlement were not made public.